Introduction Fundamental Rights During Emergencies

 - Financial Emergency (Article 360)

-- ARTICLE 352: President can enforce National Emergency on the off chance that he is convinced that a grave circumstance exists or is probably going to emerge because of war, external aggression or outfitted armed rebellion (before it was internal disturbance).
-Anyway his powers are liable to the suggestion of the Cabinet.
+President can enforce National Emergency on the off chance that he is convinced that a grave circumstance exists or is probably going to emerge because of war, external aggression or outfitted armed rebellion (before it was internal disturbance).
+Anyway, his powers are liable to the suggestion of the Cabinet.
 The proclamation should likewise be laid before the House of Parliament which may endorse it by passing a resolution, take no action or not allow it within a month.
 Such a declaration is published in official gazette yet this isn’t compulsory.

 Where the fundamental rights are concerned, under Article 353, amid emergency emerging out of war or external aggression Article 19 is suspended.
-Amid the continuation of proclamation, control is vested in the President to suspend the right of individual to move to the courts if there should be an occurrence of encroachment of their fundamental rights aside from those under Article 20 and Article 21 under the Constitution of India.
+Amid the continuation of proclamation, control is vested in the President to suspend the right of an individual to move to the courts if there should be an occurrence of encroachment of their fundamental rights aside from those under Article 20 and Article 21 under the Constitution of India.
 Article 359 of the Constitution approves the President of India to suspend the privilege to move any court for the implementation of Fundamental Rights amid National Emergency with the exception of Article 20 and Article 21.

 The 44th Amendment Act of 1978 confined the extent of Article 359 of in two ways: –